 Settle on your hardware and software.
 Obtain the devices listed above and make sure your teleconferencing software is installed and functional.

 Plan your route.
 Areas typically visited are: the emergency department, starting in the ambulance bay and moving to your trauma bays; radiology / CT scan; OR charge desk, PACU desk; surgical ICU; blood bank.
 If your helipad is remote, you may need a camera there to show the reviewers how the patient moves from there to the emergency department.
+Note: beginning in May 2020, the American College of Surgeons no longer requires a stop in radiology due to frequent connectivity issues.
+The radiology liaison, director, or a technologist should be available in the ED portion of the walkthrough to answer questions.

 Plan your personnel.
 Figure out who will be the “host” in each area.
 Will it be the TMD?
 The TPM?
 Someone else?
 This is important because you will need to determine the next area they proceed to when their location is finished.
 This will also help determine the order that the cameras will go live.